socketry/async/guides/asynchronous-tasks/readme.md

 ### Transient Tasks

 Tasks which are flagged as `transient` are identical to normal tasks, except for one key difference: they do not keep the reactor alive.
-They are useful for operations which are not directly related to applicatino concurrency, but are instead an implementation detail of the application.
+They are useful for operations which are not directly related to application concurrency, but are instead an implementation detail of the application.
 For example, a task which is monitoring and maintaining a connection pool, pruning unused connections or possibly ensuring those connections are periodically checked for activity (ping/pong, etc).
-If all *other* tasks are completed, and only transient tasks remain at the root ofthe reactor, the reactor should exit.
+If all *other* tasks are completed, and only transient tasks remain at the root of the reactor, the reactor should exit.

 #### How To Create Transient Tasks